google/crubit/docs/rust/index.md

 ### Unsupported features

-Some features are either unsupported, or else only supported with experimental feature flags (<internal link>).
+Some features are either unsupported, or else only supported with experimental feature flags (crubit.rs-features).
 In order to get bindings for a Rust interface, that interface must only use the subset of features currently supported.